-Here is the Flex Seal liquid rubber sealant coating in an aerosol spray can.
+Here is the most common used liquid rubber sealant coating that comes in an aerosol spray can.
 The convenient aerosol spray allows for easy sealant applications without the need of brushes and rollers.
 Highly durable to seal leaks and cracks for waterproof and without sun dripping damage for many years.
 Here are some pros and cons.

 Q – Will it hold fabric material together like a ripped car cover?

 A – Test it out on an inconspicuous part to see if it holds and if it does make certain that the fabric doesn’t move while the liquid rubber is drying.

 Q – Can this be used to coat PVC?

 Q – Can we use it on a propane gas pipeline?

 A – NO. It is not recommended.

 A – Clear, white, and black.

 Q – Can I use this to seal copper water pipes.